Asylum approvals almost always right, German review finds - report | DW | 19.09.2019

 "So many people are used for extensive checks, which ultimately bring nothing — except unnerving the refugees and burdening BAMF," she said.

-Instead, officials should review cases only when there is a ground for suspicion, she added.
+Instead, officials should review cases only when there are grounds for suspicion, she added.

 It would be much more important to "improve the quality of the asylum process, provide additional training to the employees and foster quick integration of people who need protection."

-Official data also shows that over half of all BAMF's decisions on granting asylum are later disputed in court, according to a separate report by Rheinische Post on Thursday.
+Official data also shows that over some three quarters of all BAMF's negative decisions on granting asylum are later disputed in court, according to a separate report by Rheinische Post on Thursday.

 dj/sms (KNA, epd)